 Don’t Wait – Hire a Professional

 A micro estate plan document should be kept in a safe place that is easily accessible such as a file cabinet or displayed on the front of a refrigerator.
 It is crucial to get access to this document easily and quickly because of its sudden and immediate use.
-If you or a loved one are looking to draft an estate plan, consult a licensed estate attorney who can explain help you draft your micro-estate plan so your children are always protected in case the unthinkable ever comes to fruition.
+If you or a loved one are looking to draft an estate plan, consult a licensed estate attorney in New York who can explain help you draft your micro-estate plan so your children are always protected in case the unthinkable ever comes to fruition.